 What you will study

-TB801 is therefore an applicable option for your postgraduate studies, if you are interested in the management of innovation or involved professionally with innovation in a range of contexts, including private, public and third (not-for-profit) sectors.
-Across these sectors, the major themes of this module of creating, managing and capturing the value of innovation, and its evaluation, are central to the strategic, effective and successful operation of organisations of any size and purpose.
+TB801 is an applicable option if you’re interested in technology and innovation management or are involved professionally with innovation (including in private, public and third/not-for-profit sectors).
+This module’s central theme of creating, managing, and capturing the value of innovation and its evaluation is key to any organisation’s strategic, effective and successful operation.

-The module is organised into six teaching blocks as follows:
+The module is structured into six teaching blocks as follows:

-The first block introduces you to a range of concepts and topics that are central to the study and analysis of technology, technological change, technological innovation and its management.
-The block will also introduce you to the dynamics of innovation processes and the different ways of classifying and understanding innovation.
-You will also consider the concepts behind contemporary forms of innovation, including frugal, social, sustainable and eco innovation and systems approaches to innovation.
+The first block introduces you to a range of concepts and topics that are central to the study and analysis of technology, technological change, technological innovation and innovation management.
+The block will explore the dynamics of innovation processes and different ways of classifying and understanding innovation.
+Through the block, you'll consider the role of people, technological, organisational and contextual (PTOC) factors shaping technology innovation.
+You will also consider the concepts behind contemporary forms of innovation in real-world contexts, including frugal, social, sustainable and eco innovation and the value of systems approaches to innovation.

 Block 2: Technology transfer and innovation systems